Clafoutis

 Observations

-The pudding will rise in the oven and then collapse when it comes out.
+The pudding will rise in the oven and then collapse once it comes out.

 The fruit was added as is without macerating in sugar and liqueur as per many recipes.
-I didn't like the ramekins with a caster sugar dusting either.
+I didn't like the idea of ramekins with a caster sugar dusting either.

 Vanilla or almond essence might have added a little to the flavour but I didn't have either to hand.